Miami Premises Liability Lawyer

 - Exposure to toxic chemicals and fumes

-In order to prove that a property owner, business owner or landlord was negligent in a premises liability claim, a victim must prove three factors.
+In order to prove that a property owner, business owner or landlord in Miami was negligent in a premises liability claim, a victim must prove three factors.
 To prove negligence, a plaintiff must show the court that:

 - The property owner, business owner, or landlord knew or should have known about a hazardous condition on the property;